openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The value of the Redirect URI is at the discretion of the Verifier.
 However, the Verifier MUST add a transaction specific secret to the URL to ensure only the receiver of the redirect is able to fetch and process the Authorization Response.
 It is RECOMMENDED to add a parameter `response_code` to the URL for that purpose.

-The following is a non-normative example of the response from the Verifier to the Wallet upon receiving the Authorization Response at the Response URI (using a `response_code` parameter from (#reference_design_direct_post)):
+The following is a non-normative example of the response from the Verifier to the Wallet upon receiving the Authorization Response at the Response Endpoint (using a `response_code` parameter from (#implementation_considerations_direct_post)):

 ```
   HTTP/1.1 200 OK